A stochastic Stefan-type problem under first-order boundary conditions: A Stochastic Moving Boundary Problem

 Denote by $\delta_x$ the Dirac distribution with mass at $x\in \R$ and by $\delta_x'$ its derivative.
 We define the following functions, which take values in the space of distributions,

 \begin{rmk} Given $x\in \R$, $v\in \Gamma^2(x)$ it holds that

 Here, for $f\in \sD$ and a Borel set $I\subset \R$ we write $f\vert_I = 0$ when

 \end{rmk} Transforming~\eqref{eq:spde} back into the moving boundary problem we observe that the description in~\eqref{eq:smbp2} does not explicitly tell us how $t\mapsto v(t,x)$ should behave when $p_*(t) = x$.
-Note that, if $\sigma_*>0$, in any compact time interval this happens either never or infinitely often.
+Note that, if $\sigma_*>0$, then for each $T\in (0,\infty)$ the event $p_*(t) = x$ occurs either for infinitely many $t\in [0,T]$ or for none.
 Motivated by the discussion in Section~\ref{sec:motivation}, the following definition of notion of a solution for~\eqref{eq:smbp2} is the ``natural'' definition, in the sense that $L_1$ and $L_2$ describe the behaviour of $v$ at $p_*$.
 On the other side, Remark~\ref{rmk:rest} shows how to recover~\eqref{eq:smbp2}.

 \begin{defn} A \emph{local solution} of the stochastic moving boundary problem~\eqref{eq:smbp2} with initial data $v_0$ and $p_0$, is an $L^2(\R)\times\R$ predictable process $(v,p_*)$, and a positive and predictable stopping time $\tau$, with